zeek/zeek/devel/style_guide.rst

 Historical Context
 ------------------

 The Zeek codebase is quite old as code goes, with the original code being written in 1995.
+Some of the internal container types date from around 1987.
 This means that a large portion of it was written before a lot of modern C++ existed.
 As such, a lot of the early design decisions were made in that context.
 This guide strives to suggest modern techniques where possible, even when the existing code doesn't follow it to the letter.
 All new code should follow this guide.
 Old code should be updated to follow this guide when it is modified.

 Coding conventions and style guide
 ----------------------------------